 She received her bachelor of arts degree from Rutgers University with honors in English Literature and Biology, and her medical degree from the New Jersey Medical School of the University of Medicine and Dentistry of New Jersey (now Rutgers) in Newark.
 In addition, she is clinical assistant professor of family and community medicine at Sidney Kimmel Medical College at Thomas Jefferson University.

 Following her residency, Dr. Butkiewicz joined the clinical family medicine faculty at Hoboken University Medical Center, with assistant clinical professorships in Family Medicine at UMDNJ and New York Medical College.
-At Hoboken, Dr. Butkiewicz served as medical director, school physician and team physician and led the Pharmacy and Therapeutics and Electronic Medical Record Physician Advisory Committees during the transition to inpatient EMR.
+At Hoboken, Dr. Butkiewicz served as medical director, school physician, team physician, coordinated the Community Oriented Primary Care experience and led the Pharmacy and Therapeutics and Electronic Health Record Physician Advisory Committees during the transition to inpatient EHR.

 Dr. Butkiewicz teaches and sees patients in the Summit office.
-She serves as the medical director at the Overlook Medical Center residency practice, focusing on the Patient-Centered Medical Home and ensuring high-quality clinical care as part of the Atlantic Accountable Care Organization (ACO).
-She is a recipient of the Healthcare Foundation of NJ’s Diabetes Health Partnership grant which provides funds to provide diabetes self-management education and social determinants of health interventions for our most vulnerable diabetes patients in Union and Essex counties.
-She serves as an Atlantic Health High Reliability Organization Safety Coach and Trainer as well as the Union/Essex Primary Care Physician Liaison for our AHS physician-led Atlantic Medical Group (AMG).
+She serves as the medical director at the Overlook Medical Center residency practice, focusing on the Patient Centered Medical Home (PCMH) and ensuring high-quality clinical care as part of the Atlantic Accountable Care Organization (ACO).
+She is a prior grant recipient of the Healthcare Foundation of NJ forming a Diabetes Health Partnership which continues to provide diabetes self-management education and social determinants of health interventions for our most vulnerable diabetes patients in Union and Essex counties.
+She also serves on the Atlantic Medical Group Quality Improvement Committee, Medication Assisted Treatment (for opioid and alcohol use disorder) and Opioid Safety Working Groups and as an Atlantic Health High Reliability Organization Safety Coach and Trainer.

 Stuart Green, DMH, LCSW, MA